The Journey begins-THURSDAY-11/20/97

 SUNDAY, November 23, 1997

 We rested before traveling to Tiberias to shop.
 The traffic in Tiberias was rough but we got our shopping done.
 Nof Ginosar was a short ride north for our evening meal.
 We had a lively and lengthy discussion with Ramiri and Jim and thoroughly enjoyed it.
-Then back to Ein Gev for the night.
-Tomorrow, we would travel to Jerusalem.

 The walk back was leisurely and fun.
 We walked in and around the old city and back to St. George’s.
 11/25-28, 1997 (Tuesday-Friday) St. George’s Cathedral Guesthouse is a delightful place to stay.
 The rooms have exposed Jerusalem stone and the whole place has great character.
 My first activity this morning was the preparation of dark roast Café New Orleans coffee.
 The coffee went well each day with my morning devotionals.